-During your emergency preparedness planning, you should put some serious thought into how you would resupply your stocks during extreme crisis situations.
+During your planning, you need to put some serious thought into how you will resupply your stocks during extreme crisis situation.
 If you live in rural areas of the country, that’s probably going to be a lot easier than it will be for someone living in an urban environment.
-That being said, there are ways to sustain yourself even in an urban setting – if you do some planning, and if you know where to look.
+That being said, there are ways to sustain yourself even in an urban setting – if you plan ahead, and if you know where to look.

 Urban Survival Plan of Action: Food & Water Sources During SHTF Disasters